Skin Cancer TopicsShow More

 The combination of sun and medication and can result in a red, itchy, painful sunburn.
 Here’s what else can cause photosensitivity and how to find relief.

 All adults should check themselves from head to toe monthly for suspicious moles.
 Here are two quick tricks that can help.

 Energy-efficient compact fluorescent lightbulbs (CFLs) emit very low levels of ultraviolet A (UV-A) rays, the kind that penetrate to the deeper layers of the skin.

 Aging affects the skin in ways you can’t always see in the mirror.
 These skin disorders can sometimes be serious enough to affect your quality of life.

 Knowing these possible symptoms of stage 4 melanoma can help you recognize any alarming changes in your condition.

 Sun exposure is the most preventable risk factor for skin cancer.
-Here’s what you can do to reduce your risk.
+Here’s what you can do to protect yourself from the sun.

-Melanoma is the most serious form of skin cancer.
-Its incidence has doubled in the past 30 years, according to the American Academy of Dermatology.
+Melanoma is the most serious form of skin cancer, and its incidence has doubled in the past 30 years.
+Here's what you should know about this deadly disease.

 This form of skin cancer occurs under the nail, usually on the thumb or big toe.
 Here’s what to look for.